Edit widgets and preview changes in Theme Customizer, with a control for each widget form in sections added for each sidebar rendered in the preview.

 Each registered sidebar on your site gets its own section in the Customizer panel.
-Within each Sidebar Widgets section, each widget added to the sidebar will appear in order and its widget form will appear there just as it appears when editing widgets in the WordPress widgets admin page (note that wide widget controls are not currently supported, see #18).
-Upon making a change to the widget form, press the form's Update button to then see the changes in the preview window and to stage the widget changes for committing once the Save & Publish button is clicked.
+Within each Sidebar Widgets section, each widget added to the sidebar will appear in order and its widget form will appear there just as it appears when editing widgets in the WordPress widgets admin page.
+Upon making a change to the widget form, press the form's Apply button to then see the changes in the preview window and to stage the widget changes for committing once the Save & Publish button is clicked.
 Again, changes made when in the Customizer do not appear until you hit this button.
 This goes for whether you're adding a new widget, editing existing widgets, reordering widgets, dragging widgets to other sidebars, or even removing widgets from the sidebars entirely: all of these actions are previewable.

 When you remove a widget from a sidebar, it is not deleted.
 Instead, it is moved from an active sidebar to the "Inactive Widgets" sidebar which can currently be seen on the widgets admin page.
 As such, removing a widget now is the same as trashing a widget.